phpDocumentor/fig-standards/proposed/phpdoc.md

 ### 8.10. @link

-The @link tag indicates a custom relation between the associated "Structural Element" and a website, which is identified by an absolute URI.
+The @link tag indicates a custom relation between the associated Structural Element and a website, which is identified by an absolute URI.

 #### Syntax